 The Rakuten App

 Making it even easier to save where ever you go, Rakuten has an app!
 You can download the Rakuten app (it’s available on the Google Play and Apple App stores) and save more with in-store coupons and exclusive cash back deals for app-users only.

 Right now, Rakuten has several big deals going on, including:

-- Double cash back on outdoor fun, like Cabela’s, Sunglasses Hut, and Asics
+- Double cash back on family necessities like contacts, pet food, and office supplies

 In addition to all of these deals and cash back opportunities, Rakuten is also offering cash back on one of our favorite ways to make money fast – Udemy!
 Rakuten is offering 7.5% at the time of publishing this article, but cash back amounts do change, so make sure to download the app now if you’re interested!

 The number of stores on Rakuten is a huge reason why Rakuten is one of the top cash back programs out there.

 When you can get cash back from almost every single store your family uses, it’s a no brainer to sign up for Rakuten, install the browser extension to take advantage of cash back, and download the app to use in-store coupons and get cash back deals.